 The little red pixie, En, stared back at me.
 My fortune today is uncertain, but I should remember things are stronger when united.
 I wasn't turning the car around if that's what they were thinking.
 I left my satchel by the door and went immediately into my room.
 I attempted to land dramatically on my bed, but I hit my head on the headboard.
-Half heartedly hitting the board with my first, I fell asleep easily because of the late night yesterday.
-My home phone didn't buzz until very late Part of me thought, he'd never actually call.
+Half heartedly hitting the board with my fist, I fell asleep easily because of my late night yesterday.
+My home phone didn't buzz until very late.
+Part of me thought, he'd never actually call.
 I could see him convincing some taxi driver to take him to the director's house for free.
 I trudged over to the phone anyway.
 The few words we exchanged were generic and pretty much ended with the swift pick up of Yusei.
 He didn't leave the little Italian joint.
 The girl he had talked to all that time was Stephanie apparently.
 Very pleasant and cheery, except, she was changing jobs to some overpriced coffee place because they paid better.
 He was a little upset he wouldn't be able to find her again.
 He'd never heard of the place.
 There were hints that he wanted me to tell him where he might find it.
 I only nodded along and feigned interest.
 He just loves to hear everyone's life story.
 Actually, he'd never asked for mine, not that it matters.
 He probably had a good idea how she lived by now.
 He'd seen it, he'd heard it, and now, he was ready to stop the next major disaster since the darkness incident her mother had told her about.
 She hoped this disaster wouldn't be that wide spread at least.

 "Yusei, sleep in my bed tonight," she hadn't phrased that right, but he understood.
 Yusei had given up arguing with her for the time being.

 "I'll see you tomorrow, Carly," he said.
 The silence that followed made them both turn away.
 I lay on the couch and hoped the seething anger would disappear with more sleep.
-Something about that boy just seemed to bring out her anger.
+Something about that boy just seemed to bring out my anger.
 The darkness in her dreams remarked dryly that's what she got for meeting the wrong boy.